shabaz123/rtl8188eus/README.md

 6. `sudo sh -c 'echo "blacklist 8188eu.ko" >> /etc/modprobe.d/realtek.conf'`
 7. `sudo make`
 8. `sudo make install`
-9. `sudo reboot` (must)
+9. `sudo reboot`
 10. `sudo modprobe 8188eu` (Only if the wifi networks are not shown on your machine)

 # Hardware Check

-With the TL-WN725N USB adapter inserted, power up your machine.
+With the TL-WN725N USB adapter inserted, power up your machine if you have not already done so.
 Type **lsusb** and you should see a line indicating that a USB device containing RTL8188EUS is inserted.
-If you don't see that, then either there is an issue with the USB adapter, or you've got a different USB adapter.
+If you don't see that, then either there is an issue with the USB adapter, or you've got a different USB adapter than expected.

 # Driver Check